My Blog List

 “One night.
 We just got here.
 I thought maybe we could stay at one of your places.”
 I get to the point quickly.
 I would have loved to ask him about his last trip to Brazil and our mutual friends, but Rita and Vera are listening and waiting.
 I have to make this conversation a lot shorter than I would like.

 “Sure, I have several places.
 Go to Sinai Hotel and ask for the key at the front desk.
-My partner should be there now.
+My business partner should be there.
 Tell him you talked to me.”

 “Will do, thanks.
 How are you?”
 I don’t want the conversation to be solely about business.